 Medium to large maple species need little pruning.
 On smaller types, prune to accentuate the natural shape.
 To minimize sap bleed, make any cuts in summer or early fall in mild-winter areas, from summer to the end of January where temperatures remain below freezing.Acer pensylvanicum

-The only snakebark maple native to North America, this grows to 25 ft. tall by 20 ft. wide with vertically striped green and white bark.
+The only snakebark maple native to North America, this tree grows to 25 ft. tall by 20 ft. wide with vertically striped green and white bark.
 Yellow fall color.

 Native to central China.
 To 20–35 ft. high and wide.
 This maple is distinctive on several counts...